wb14123/blog/jekyll/_posts/2014-08-02-RESTful-API-with-Type-System.markdown

 4. Write type informations in config files.

 	We can use XML files for example.
 But I don't like this way.
-Many Java frameworks uses XML as config files and it is approved to makes people headache.
+Many Java frameworks uses XML as config files and it is approved to make people headache.

 5. Just provide library functions.